TsarBomastic/intro_to_research_methods/README.md

 the output should be 253 if done correctly

 # Data install and script execution
-to make sure our script (word_finder.sh) can read PDF files we need to install pdftohtml
+to make sure our script (word_finder.sh) can read PDF files we need to install pdftohtml to install the needed extention you need to open your preferred linux operator
-we install it with this command ```sudo apt install pdftohtml```
+we install the extention with this command ```sudo apt install pdftohtml```
 go to the wiki page you want to use
 under export choose the "Download as PDF" option
 place the word_finder.sh script and the PDF file in the same folder
 execute the scipt by using the command ```bash worder_finder.sh <name_of_pdf_file> <word_you_want_to_find>```
 (example used for this milestone ```bash word_finder.sh Rijksuniversiteit_Groningen.pdf de```)

-# Data used in this milestone
+# Data and software used in this milestone
+Ubuntu version used: 20.04.3 LTS
+Bash version used: 5.0.17(1)

 in this milestone the dutch Wikipedia page of the Rijksuniversiteit was used (https://nl.wikipedia.org/wiki/Rijksuniversiteit_Groningen)
 the Wikipedia page used is 09/03/2022
-executing the program on the content of this Wikipedia page should result of an output of 253
+executing the program on the content of this Wikipedia page should result of an output of 253 when the word 'de' is searched for